SCBuergel/SEQS/README.md

 Control the actual software packages that are installed at the bottom of the `setup-qubes.sh` file.

 ### I want to automate installation of [XYZ]
 In order to add additional software packages, create corresponding install scripts to the respective folder.
-If needed (e.g. in case of AppImage donwloads) add menu files so that the program can be launched from the Qubes menu.
+If needed (e.g. in case of AppImage donwloads) add menu files so that the program can be launched from the Qubes m6enu.

 ## Helpers
 ### delete-vms.sh